2008 NASCAR Sprint Cup Series: Checker O'Reilly Auto Parts 500

 The Checker O'Reilly Auto Parts 500, serving as the penultimate Chase (ninth) and season (35th) race, was held on Sunday, November 9, at Phoenix International Raceway in Avondale, Arizona.
-Jimmie Johnson increase his Championship lead by winning the race and leading the majority of it.
+Jimmie Johnson increased his Championship lead by winning the race and leading the majority of it.
 The race was delayed for just over an hour due to a light rain shower at lap 44, and a 9 car pileup on lap 273.

 NOTE: Race extended one lap due to green-white-checker finish rule.